pgpkg/pgpkg/tests/bad/README.md

-# Error tests
+# "Bad" tests

-This folder contains a list of various kinds of errors that can be encountered during an upgrade.
-The intent of these errors is to ensure that we print a helpful error message for each scenario, and that we catch bad things.
+Each subdirectory in this directory contains a package that is expected to fail on installation.
+The failure might be caused by any issue, including bad packaging, a migration problem, or a pgpkg test failure.

+If a test doesn't fail, then the test script fails.